cjpais/writing/serve/day/dec3_2020/apple_m1_2.md

 # INDUSTRY CHANGE YO

+# Whats Next?
+The Post M1 Era.

-We are just past a huge moment in the semi conductor industry.
+A milestone in the semiconductor industry.

 Before M1
 After M1